 UPDATE AND CHANGE OF DIRECTION RE: Local Texas law enforcement will start paying DPS for forensic crime lab analysis

 UPDATE – July 28, 2017.
 On behalf of Texas DPS, Deputy Director of Homeland Security & Services, Mr. Robert J. Bodisch notified statewide law enforcement and prosecutors that at the request of Governor Abbott and agreement of legislative leaders that DPS reverse the decision to charge fees for forensic analysis of physical evidence.
-Now, DPS will continue providing forensic crime lab services at no cost to law enforcement agencies.
+Now, DPS will continue providing forensic crime lab fees / services at no cost to law enforcement agencies.

 Original article dated July 27, 2017:

 Insisting the change in the state budget, Texas lawmakers shifted the cost of state crime lab analysis to local law enforcement to help lower property taxes.
 Prior to the new fees going into effect this fall, state crime lab services had been available to city and county law enforcement free of charge.
 The new fees are projected to make up more than 15 percent of the state crime lab budget.
 A voucher system, still being negotiated, should benefit police and sheriff departments as they adjust their local budgets to accommodate the new fees for lab work to investigate DNA, toxicology and evidence of alcohol and controlled substances.
 Some say law enforcement may need to use greater discretion in cases where ordering forensic analysis will come with a price tag.

 DPS fees for crime lab forensic analysis: